Ved235/devcard/README.md

 # HackerNews DevCard Generator

 A Next.js application that generates beautiful developer cards showcasing your HackerNews profile, karma and top stories.
+_Please use a chromium based browser.
+It has compatibility issues with firefox_

 ## Features